Estimate Time9 min

 Feed your brain.
 Fund your future.

 Maybe you paused some services while you spent more time away from your place this summer.
-Now that you’re back, take a magnifying glass to your spending to save some cash.
+Now that you're back, consider whether it's worth it to resume or not and take a magnifying glass to your spending.
 First, grab a recent credit card statement and highlight recurring charges.
-Some banks flag these for you.
-Note which services you’re still using and cancel the rest.
+(Psst ...
+Fidelity's budgeting dashboard could do this for you.)
+Note which services you're still using and cancel the rest.
 Tally up the money you saved, and then create an automatic monthly transfer for that amount to a savings account.
+You could also use the extra cash to set up a recurring investment.
+While you're at it, here are 10 ways to cut expenses by 10%.

-You may associate farmers’ markets with spring and summer, but you could save in the fall too.
-Look for bulk discounts on in-season produce, such as apples, squash, or carrots.
-You might also pay less for “ugly” fruits or vegetables that are bruised or misshapen.
-Picking your own produce at a “U-Pick” farm could also save you on cost per pound.
+You may associate farmers' markets with spring and summer, but you could save in the fall too.
+Look for bulk discounts or end-of-day specials on in-season produce, such as apples, squash, or carrots.
+You might also pay less for "ugly" fruits or vegetables that are bruised or misshapen.
+Picking your own produce at a "U-Pick" farm could also save you on cost per pound.
+Get more smart money ways to cut your grocery bill.

 You might get a better deal on a future jack-o-lantern if you skip the pumpkin patch and buy one at a grocery store instead.
 Why?
 The patch price might be marked up to help defray costs of the "experience"—aka hayrides, the corn maze, and other fall fun.

-Need something you’ll only use once?
-Before buying a Halloween costume, fall party décor, or tailgate necessities, check local social media groups to see if there are any swaps going on.
-That’s when neighbors come together (IRL or within the comments on a social media site) to donate new or used items and pick up a new-to-them one for free or cheap.
-Check resale sites too for spooky good deals.
+Need something you'll only use once?
+Before buying a Halloween costume, fall party décor, or tailgate necessities, check local social media groups to find out if there are any swaps going on.
+That's when neighbors come together (IRL or within the comments on a social media site) to donate new or used items and pick up a new-to-them one for free or cheap.
+Check resale sites too for scary good deals.

 Cooler autumn temps call for a ceiling fan check.
 Make sure yours is spinning clockwise—that motion makes the blades pull warm air down from the ceiling.
 And that may save you on heat use and costs.
 If the air isn't going your way, there's typically a switch to flip near the fan's motor.
 Then remember to set your fan to spin counterclockwise in the summer to push cool air to you.

 Consider what impact you want to make this year—and budget for it now.
-These tips can help you make a difference in 15 minutes or less.
-If you plan on donating money, you could potentially reduce your tax bill for this calendar year if you contribute to an eligible organization before December 31, 2024.
+These tips could help you supercharge your giving.
+If you plan on donating money, you could lower your tax bill for this calendar year if you contribute to an eligible organization before December 31, 2025.
 (Do a quick search here before donating.)
 Also, check if your workplace matches donations, which could make your gift go even further.

 Open an account with us